CoordiNet: uncertainty-aware pose regressor for reliable vehicle localization

 The mean is used as prediction and the variance is epistemic uncertainty.
 Bayesian PoseNet~\cite{bayesianposenet} uses this method to estimate uncertainty of pose regression.
 RVL~\cite{RVL} proposes a prior guided dropout on input image: it removes areas where dynamic objects appear and allows to generate a Monte Carlo sample too. \item Aleatoric uncertainty (or data uncertainty) is the variance of the network output which can be caused by noise in input data.
 We can choose between heteroscedatic aleatoric uncertainty which can vary with input data and homoscedatic uncertainty which measures the overall variance in the outputs of a task as it is not dependent on input data.
-Heteroscedatic can be predicted directly from the network, as shown by \cite{whatuncertainties}, by using a maximum likelihood loss function.
-This formulation can be extended to multivariate uncertainty, as shown by~\cite{multivariate} where correlation between outputs variables is learned. \end{itemize} We decide to learn heteroscedatic uncertainty as an auxiliary task in our model as it is less costly at inference compared to MCD.
-It also enables efficient outliers filtering during training.
-Moreover, we want our uncertainty to be a measurement of potential errors and this is what aleatoric uncertainty is, whereas epistemic measures if the weights of the network have been correctly trained for the input image~\cite{whatuncertainties}.
+Heteroscedatic can be predicted directly from the network, as shown in \cite{lakshminarayanan2017simple,whatuncertainties}, by using a maximum likelihood loss function.
+This formulation can be extended to multivariate uncertainty, as shown by~\cite{multivariate} where correlation between outputs variables is learned.
+Finally, HydraNet~\cite{peretroukhin2019probabilistic} combines epistemic and aleatoric uncertainties to provide consistent orientation estimates. \end{itemize} We decide to learn heteroscedatic uncertainty as an auxiliary task during the training of our model.
+Thus, we obtain an uncertainty estimate at test time for less computation than with MCD.